-Split is the second-largest city of Croatia and the largest city of the region of Dalmatia.
-Whether or not to spend 2 days in Split a highly debated topic amongst travellers, but it’s a fiercely unique port city with its own quirks, and very different in composition from Dubrovnik and Zagreb.
+Split is the second-largest city in Croatia and the largest city in the region of Dalmatia.
+Whether or not to spend 2 days in Split is a highly debated topic amongst travellers, but it’s a fiercely unique port city with its own quirks, and very different in composition from Dubrovnik and Zagreb.
 I think it’s definitely worth a visit, also given you can easily travel from here to the nearby islands of Trogir, Hvar, and Korcula.

 Split is home to Diocletian Palace, its most famous historical tourist attraction.
-The palace was built for the Roman emperor Diocletian in 305 CE and is also a location where a few scenes of Game of Thrones was shot (Scenes with Daenarys and her dragons, also Daenerys’ Throne Room).
+The palace was built for the Roman emperor Diocletian in 305 CE and is also a location where a few scenes of Game of Thrones were shot (Scenes with Daenarys and her dragons, also Daenerys’ Throne Room).
 Diocletian lived in it until the year 313 AD.

 The Venetians conquered Split in 1420, followed by the Austrians in 1797.
 In the 20th Century, after the Austro-Hungarian Empire ended, Split became a part of the Kingdom of Serbs, Croats, and Slovenes (Yugoslavia, 1918).
 It was only after this that Split grew rapidly and established itself as an important port city.
 Today Split has a population of around 180,000 people with major industries being shipbuilding, food (fishing, olive, wine), paper, and chemicals.